JMendes1995/py_heideltime/README.md

 ## Supported languages

-This module is prepared to work with the following languages (which are automatically detected by the system): English, Portuguese, Spanish, Germany, Dutch, Italian, French.
+This module is prepared to work with the following languages: English, Portuguese, Spanish, Germany, Dutch, Italian, French.

-In case that you want to use more languages you must:
+To use py_heideltime with other languages proceed as follows:

   - Download from [TreeTagger](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) the parameter files
   - gunzip < Downloaded file >
   - Copy the extracted file to the module folder /py_heideltime/HeidelTime/TreeTagger< your system >/lib/

-py_heideltime can also be used to detect dates from other languages than the ones here referred.
-Yet in that case, only dates (that is years) will be recognized

 ## Publications